rveciana/BasemapTutorial/docs/backgrounds.rst

 `drawcounties(linewidth=0.1, linestyle='solid', color='k', antialiased=1, facecolor='none', ax=None, zorder=None, drawbounds=False) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.drawcounties>`_

 * linewidth sets, of course, the line width in pixels
 * linestyle sets the line type.
-By default is solid, but can be dashed, o rany matplotlib option
+By default is solid, but can be dashed, or any matplotlib option
 * color is k (black) by default.
 Follows also matplotlib conventions
 * antialiased is true by default
 * zorder sets the layer position.
 By default, the order is set by Basemap

-.. note:: facecolor argument, which is supposed to colour the counties, doesn't seem to work at least in some Basemap versions.
+.. note:: facecolor argument, which is supposed to color the counties, doesn't seem to work at least in some Basemap versions.

 Note that:

 * The resolution is fix, and doesn't depend on the resolution parameter passed to the class constructor
-* The coastline is in another function, and the country coasts are not considered coast, which makes necessary to combine the the moethod with others to get a good map
+* The coastline is in another function, and the country coasts are not considered coast, which makes necessary to combine the method with others to get a good map

 .. literalinclude:: ../code_examples/backgrounds/drawcounties.py
 	:emphasize-lines: 10